DrakenWan/AutoDrive-GTA5/README.md

 - We are performing Minibatch optimization, one way to speedup process is to increase batch size for training part.
 However, need to take into consideration the GPU memory constraints.

+### Future Work
+A roadmap of what is to be added in continuation

+- Add semantic segmentation model in cascade before the actual audtodrive model.
+This might help add more information in the image.

+- Take into consideration different movement outputs as well rather than just 5 keyboard inputs as the outputs. (which are wa, w, wd, s, no_input)

 ### Files